 ½ c. grated cheddar cheese

 1. Preheat oven to 425 degrees.
-On baking sheet, brush oil lightly on one side of each tortilla
+On baking sheet, brush oil lightly on one side of each tortilla.
+Place oil side down.

-6. Bake in a 425 degree oven for 10 to 12 minutes or until browned.
+4. Bake in a 425 degree oven for 10 minutes or until browned.
 Cut into wedges and serve.